AppliedMechanics/AMfe/README.md

     python setup.py develop

 in the main folder.
 This should build the fortran routines and install the python module in-place, i.e. when you do changes to the source code they will be used the next time the module is loaded.

+If you do not want to install the FORTRAN-routines, you can add the flag `no_fortran` to your installation command:

+    python setup.py develop no_fortran

 2. Documentation
 ----------------